danrayu/bad-image-processor/README.md

 To use compile and run with two filename arguments - first is target to open, second to create/overwrite.
 Works only with png's

-For interesting results, uncomment comments labeled with 'remove for interesting results.
+For interesting results, uncomment comments labeled with 'remove for interesting results:

 ![Interesting_result](Dale_crazied.png)